brc20pm/documentation/docs/standard.md

 ## Minimum OutValue

-The satoshi of the first output address should be greater than or equal to 2000
+The satoshis of the first output address should be greater than or equal to 2000